frozsgy/JotSheets/README.md

 * Update the server information in `./class/server.php`
 * Fill in the API keys in `./class/google.php`
 * Install Google APIs Client Library for PHP under `./class/google/`.
+* Install JotForm API Client for PHP under `./class/jotform/`.

+### Notes ###

+* The Google integrations class will look for the autoloader at the following location: `./class/google/vendor/autoload.php`
+* The JotForm integrations class will look for the JotForm API Client at the following location: `./class/jotform/JotForm.php`
+* Please make sure that both classes can read the library files properly.

 ## Live Demo ##

 Available at http://jotform.ozanalpay.com

 ## Comments, Pull Requests, Bugs ##